Mary Shelley (film)

-Mary Shelley is a 2017 biographical romantic period-drama film directed by Haifaa al-Mansour and written by Emma Jensen.
+Mary Shelley is a 2017 romantic period-drama film directed by Haifaa al-Mansour and written by Emma Jensen.
 The plot follows Mary Shelley's first love and her romantic relationship with the poet Percy Bysshe Shelley, which inspired her to write her 1818 novel Frankenstein; or, The Modern Prometheus.
 An international co-production, the film stars Elle Fanning as Shelley, with Maisie Williams, Douglas Booth, Bel Powley, and Ben Hardy in supporting roles.

 The film had its world premiere at the Toronto International Film Festival on September 9, 2017.
 It was released in the United States on May 25, 2018, by IFC Films, and in the United Kingdom on July 6 by Curzon Artificial Eye.

 Plot

-Pioneering feminist writer Mary Wollstonecraft dies shortly after giving birth to her daughter Mary Godwin.
-Sixteen years later, Mary Godwin is living with her father William Godwin, her stepmother, and her stepsister Claire Clairmont.
+Mary Godwin is the daughter of the pioneering feminist writer Mary Wollstonecraft and her husband, the publisher William Godwin.
+Mary Wollstonecraft had died shortly after giving birth, and when the film opens 16 years later Mary Godwin is living with her father, her stepmother (with whom she has a strained relationship), and her stepsister and close confidante Claire Clairmont.

-Mary's stepmother has a negative encounter with her that causes her to insist that Mary be sent away.
-William relents, wanting to give Mary freedom to grow as her own person.
-He sends her to stay with a good friend and his daughter in Scotland, where Mary meets and falls in love with the radical and unconventional poet Percy Bysshe Shelley, who is already married.
+Mary's stepmother insists that Mary be sent away.
+Wanting to give Mary her freedom, William sends her to stay with a good friend in Scotland.
+There Mary meets and falls in love with the radical and unconventional poet Percy Bysshe Shelley, who is already married.

-Mary is called home when Claire is said to be on her death bed but when she arrives, Claire admits that she used it as a ruse to get Mary back home.
-While home, Godwin brings home Shelley as a new student and he and Mary renew their affections.
-Mary and Claire are confronted by Shelley's wife and daughter in the street where she asks Mary to stay away from Percy, but Mary lies and says that he is nothing more than her father's student.
-Percy explains that his wife and child are only that in name and while he takes care of them financially, he has nothing to do with them and claims that he loves Mary.
+Mary is summoned back on the pretext that Claire is dying; on her arrival, Claire admits that this was a ruse to secure Mary’s return.
+William introduces Shelley as a new pupil, and Shelley and Mary continue their relationship.
+Mary and Claire are confronted in the street by Shelley’s wife who asks Mary to keep away from him.
+Mary denies any involvement, stating that he is merely her father’s pupil.
+Shelley tells Mary that he loves her alone, and that he has nothing to do with his wife and child other than providing for them financially.

-The couple ends up eloping, taking Claire with them.
+Mary and Shelley elope, taking Claire with them.
 Shelley has little money of his own, but borrows against his wealthy father's estate to set themselves up in lavish style in Bloomsbury.
 At a dinner party, Shelley flirts with Claire, and Mary meets one of Shelley's friends who later makes advances towards her.
 When she complains about his flirting, Shelley tells Mary that in his view lovers should be free.
 He wants her to take other partners, and demands the same freedom for himself.
 He calls her a hypocrite, and she expresses her disappointment in him.
-Later, Mary, Claire and Shelley attend a public display of galvanism in which a dead frog is made to twitch by the application of electricity.
+Mary, Claire and Shelley attend a public display of galvanism in which a dead frog is made to twitch by the application of electricity.
 Also in the audience is the handsome and famous poet Lord Byron.
 Claire introduces herself, and is smitten.